sknetwork-team/scikit-network/docs/reference/ranking.rst

 Ranking
 *******

-.. currentmodule:: sknetwork
+Node ranking algorithms.

-This module contains ranking algorithms.
 The attribute ``scores_`` assigns a score of importance to each node of the graph.

 PageRank
 --------